Send the link below via email or IMCopy

 The Burrow Bar & Grill

 *Free to reserve for registered student organizations.
-Charges would apply to rent the space if the event is closed to the public.
+Charges will apply to rent the space if the event is closed to the public.

 •Types of events held at this venue: live music, karaoke, comedy shows, movies, watch parties